ACT/SAT/CLT Waived for Applicants with GPA requirement

 Standardized test scores will supplement a student’s application but will not be required for an admission decision if the GPA requirement is met.
 Students can decide whether or not to submit test scores for consideration.
 For those who choose not to submit test scores, academic transcripts will be the primary source for making an admission decision and assigning academic scholarships.

 Why is Ohio Christian implementing this change?

 Due to the current climate, current high school seniors have had limited opportunities to take standardized tests (ACT, SAT, CLT) due to testing cancellations.
 However, more testing opportunities are becoming readily available.
 As a result, Ohio Christian would like to make the college admissions process more accessible to those students who do meet the GPA requirement by becoming test optional.
 And for those students who do not meet the GPA requirement OCU would like to make the college admissions process more accessible as well with an acceptable ACT score.

 Will Ohio Christian still look at ACT, SAT or CLT test scores?

 Yes.
 Test optional does not mean test blind.
 If we have a student’s scores at the time of acceptance, we will factor the scores into the admission decision and the financial aid awarding process.
 If test scores are received post-acceptance, those scores can still qualify the students for additional financial aid or help them meet content proficiency requirements for certain majors and courses.
 Submitting supplemental test scores can only assist a student in potentially receiving additional financial aid.

 When will testing be required again?

-The "Test Optional" exception policy will expire after the Fall 2022 term is over.
-Any incoming students for Spring 2023 or Fall 2023 will need to submit test scores for acceptance purposes if GPA requirement is not met.
+Any incoming students for Fall 2023 and Spring 2024 will need to submit test scores for acceptance purposes if GPA requirement is not met.

 Should an applicant submit a test score?

 While not required if the GPA requirement is met, submitting supplemental test scores may grant students the following: